FedericoMilesi/challenge-meli/README.md

 ## How to Use

-We need a tool like [Postman](https://www.postman.com/) to generate HTTP requests to the URL where the app is currently being hosted:
+We need a tool like [Postman](https://www.postman.com/) to generate HTTP requests to the URL of the site in which the app is currently being hosted:

 http://challenge-meli.eba-xbm2th2m.sa-east-1.elasticbeanstalk.com/